tmadden/peptide-prediction/README.rst

    pip install git+https://github.com/tmadden/pace.git#egg=pace

-This will get you the core evaluation mechanisms and datasets.
+This will get you the core evaluation mechanics and datasets.
 If you want optional components for interfacing with other libraries, you'll need to specify that explicitly.
 For example:

 ::